Christmas Pompom Garland

 view of two tools opened

-Keeping them together with locks together.
-Open the locks and keep both pieces from the same side together.
+1. Keeping them together with locks on, open the locks and keep both pieces on the same side together.
 We will work on each half separately.

 view of tool opened